deepskystacker/DSS/Installers/README.txt

 4. Fix a bug introduced in 4.2.3 which causes the code to crash when moving the sliders on the processing page.

-5. Apply a development fix to the LibRaW code which was looping forever attempting to open corrupt CR3 files.
+5. Apply a development fix to the LibRaw code which was looping forever attempting to open corrupt CR3 files.

 Here are the changes that were made for DeepSkyStacker 4.2.4.